 UNCOMPLICATED FIREWALL (UFW)

 Uncomplicated firewall or UFW is an Ubuntu-based firewall.
 Just from its name, you can see that it is not a complicated utility to use.
 This firewall was developed to ease the configuration of iptables and to be user-friendly.
 It is built mainly for ipV6 networks.
-UFW support is provided by the Ubuntu community at its official website.
+UFW support is provided by the Ubuntu community on its official website.
 The firewall also has a front-end GUI, the gUFW.

 Monowall provides a very fast secure environment for your Linux system.
 It is faster than almost all of the rest because of how it implements its connections.
 Monowall uses a QoS routing system which prioritizes certain connections over others.
 This method accounts for its speed.
 It is a special firewall because it is designed to run on low computer memory – as low as 16 MB.
 Although its downside comes in the form of its lack of a lot of features I would still recommend it.
 This is because it also designed to be user-friendly and easy to configure.

-Initially, this linux firewall was a server.
+Initially, this Linux firewall was a server.
 With time it ended being an Ubuntu distro.
 The fact that it is a server means that it comes with a powerful firewall.
 The zentyall model is based on delivering maximum security even while in its default state.
 To configure zentyall as a firewall you have to install it between your internal network and the internet connection router.
 This enables it to establish strict policies that control the connection gateway.

-Zentyall also comes with a default DNS server, an email server, a DHCP server and a domain controller.
+Zentyall also comes with a default DNS server, an email server, a DHCP server, and a domain controller.
 It can do much outside the scope you buy it for.

 This post is meant to guide you in making an informed decision on the type of Linux firewalls you want to install on your system.
 The choice from their henceforth lies in your hands’ friend.
 Although the list is endless the above list is based on my experience with them, and from my experience, I can judge them as great if not best.
 Rating a firewall as the best comes from a wide array of essentials like usability, interface, flexibility, and speed.
 Although this might also be influenced by system portability and the state of community support.
 This list would go a long way considering many of these factors.